 The Employer Mandate for Large Employers

 The Obamacare employer mandate continues in effect for 2019.
 This requires “large employers” to provide a specified percentage of their full-time equivalent employees and those employees’ families with minimum essential healthcare insurance.
 This insurance must pay for at least 60% of covered services.
 Employers can require that employees contribute toward their insurance coverage, but they can’t require them to pay more than 9.86% of their household income toward it.
 Large employers who fail to comply with the coverage mandate must pay a no-coverage penalty to the IRS.

 Definition of Large Employer

 The crucial question for a hiring firm is whether it is a “large employer.”
 For 2019, a large employer is any organization that employs, on average, a combination of 50 or more full-time and “full-time equivalent” (FTE) employees during six months or more of 2018.
 Thus, any employer with 50 or more employees in 2018 will be a large employer subject to the mandate in 2019.
 Determining how many full-time and FTE employees you have can be complex.
 For details, see the IRS webpage Determining if an Employer is an Applicable Large Employer.

 Large employers (those with 50 or more full-time and/or FTE employees) must provide adequate coverage to at least 95% of their employees and dependents.
 If a large employer fails to do so, a no-coverage penalty is imposed by the IRS, provided that at least one full-time employee receives a premium tax credit for enrolling in health insurance through a state health insurance exchange.
-The amount of the no-coverage penalty is $2,000 per year ($167 per month) times the total number of full-time employees minus the first 30 full-time employees.
+In 2019, the amount of the no-coverage penalty is $2,500 ($208.33 per month) times the total number of full-time employees minus the first 30 full-time employees.
 No penalty is due for failure to offer coverage to part-time employees.
 For an employer that offers coverage for some months but not others during the year, the payment is computed separately for each month for which coverage was not offered.
 The no-coverage penalty is an excise tax and is not tax deductible, unlike contributions an employer makes for its employees’ health insurance coverage.

 Avoiding the No-Coverage Penalty